Pontifical Catholic University of Minas Gerais: Overview

 The Catholic University is a higher education institution in Minas Gerais, where it owns more than 100 buildings to host labs, libraries, a museum, a TV channel, a long-distance teaching center, multimedia rooms, theaters, auditoriums, a veterinary hospital, a clinic for psychotherapy, dental and psychological treatment and others.

 One of the best universities in Brazil, PUC-MG was rated 4 by the Brazilian Ministry of Education index for higher education schools.
 The highest rating is 5 which is almost exclusively awarded to public universities.

 The PUC-MG received, for the second consecutive year, an award given by the Federation of Industries of Minas Gerais (FIEMG) by Euvaldo Lodi Institute for having the best practices of training and the integration of students in companies.
 The award was received by the coordinator of the Integrated Training University, Professor Evanilde Maria Martins, at a ceremony held in the auditorium of FIEMG.

 In 2003, the PUC Minas was the first private university in Brazil to house a laboratory to perform climatological studies.
 It is the Centre of Excellence in Climatology (Centro de Climatologia PUC Minas TempoClima), which was created through a partnership between the university and Cemig (Companhia Energética de Minas Gerais).
 The TempoClima Center features equipment for receiving weather information and one laboratory course with emphasis on Geography.

 Its objective is the development of weather forecasts three days in advance for the 853 municipalities of Minas Gerais, warning of severe storms and predictions for use by agriculture, road and rail transport, electricity, industry and tourism.

 Campuses

-Besides the headquarters in Coração Eucarístico district, in Belo Horizonte, PUC-MG owns campuses in the districts of Barreiro, São Gabriel and Praça da Liberdade and in the cities of Arcos, Betim, Contagem, Guanhães, Poços de Caldas and Serro.
+Besides the headquarters in Coração Eucarístico district, in Belo Horizonte, PUC-MG owns campuses in the districts of Barreiro, São Gabriel and Lourdes and in the cities of Arcos, Betim, Contagem, Poços de Caldas and Serro.